jiajingchen/old.jiajingchen.github.io/_posts/2018-5-14-The-start-of-my-data-science-summer-intern.md

 title: The start of my data science summer internship
 ---

 I have just finished my first year as a graduate student.
 Right after my finals, I packed all my stuff and moved to Columbus, Ohio.
-I will be working as a data science intern within the Customer Insights and Analytics Departmentn at Nationwide.
+I will be working as a data science intern within the Customer Insights and Analytics Department at Nationwide.

 This is a brand new start for my career in data science and I will update my experience as a data science intern in this blog!